Daemonthread/pyproxmox/README.md

 		from pyproxmox import *

-2. Create an instance of the prox_auth class by passing in the url or ip of a server, username and password:
+2. Create an instance of the prox_auth class by passing in the url or ip of a server in the cluster, username and password:

 		a = prox_auth('vnode01.example.org','apiuser@pve','examplePassword')